 Visiting a Loved One

 At the Adult Burn Center, your loved one's health and recovery are our primary concerns.
 We recognize that having a loved one in the hospital is a stressful time and we want to provide as much support as possible.
-Although we have an open visitation policy, please remember that your loved one needs time for uninterrupted sleep and rest and is susceptible to infection.
-We ask that you take this into consideration when planning your visits.
+Although we have an open visitation policy, please remember that your loved one needs time for uninterrupted sleep and rest.
+We ask that you take this into consideration when planning your visits, and follow any instructions your loved one may have for isolation precautions, as burn-injured patients are more susceptible to infection.

 In addition, please note:

-• Live flowers and plants are not allowed in the BICU or the Burn Wound Unit.
+- Live flowers, plants and fruit are not allowed in the BICU or the Burn Wound Unit.
+Room decorations are allowed but should not be excessive and must be approved by the charge nurse.

 Calling the Unit